 After you create a PolarDB for PostgreSQL(Compatible with Oracle) cluster, you must add IP addresses to a whitelist for the cluster and create an initial account to access and manage the cluster.

-- PolarDB cannot automatically obtain the private IP addresses of ECS instances in virtual private clouds (VPCs).
-If you want to use the private IP address of an ECS instance to access a PolarDB cluster, you must manually add the private IP address to the IP whitelist of the cluster.
+PolarDB for MySQL cannot automatically obtain the private IP addresses of ECS instances in virtual private clouds (VPCs).
+If you want to use the private IP address of an ECS instance to access a PolarDB for MySQL cluster, you must manually add the private IP address to the IP whitelist of the cluster.

 Configure a whitelist